 Berzonsky, Carol and Susanne Moser.
 Becoming Homo Sapiens Sapiens: Mapping the Psycho-Cultural Transformation in the Anthropocene.
 Anthropocene.
 Online November, 2017

 Cambray, Joseph and Leslie Sawin, eds.
 Research in Analytical Psychology: Applications from Scientific, Historical, and Cross-Cultural Research.
 London: Routledge, 2018.

 Drob, Sanford.
 Kabbalistic Visions: C. G. Jung and Jewish Mysticism.
 New Orleans: Spring Journal Books, 2010.

 Horowitz, Mardi.
 Identity and the New Psychoanalytic Explorations of Self-Organization.
 London: Routledge, 2014.

 Nicolaus, Georg.
 C. G. Jung and Nikolai Berdyaev: Individuation and the Person.
 London: Routledge, 2011.

 Skar, Patricia.
 Chaos and Self-Organization: Emergent Patterns at Critical Life Transitions.
 Journal of Analytical Psychology.
 49/2, 2004.

 B. EarthKinder: A Personsphere Progeny

 The first four sections of Part VI, Earth Life Emergence, documented how common, genome-like self-organizing forms and functions underlie, impel and distinguish a nested evolution from original conceptions to a viable biosphere.
-New parallels were then noted between our species phylogeny and individual ontogeny.
-Integral Persons contained much evidence for bigender persons as active exemplars of and participants in a self-making Earthly and cosmic genesis.
+Integral Persons contained much evidence for bigender individuals as active, reciprocal exemplars of and participants in a self-making Earthly and Ecosmic genesis.